Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/GlobalValue"

-Re-exports all named exports from the "effect/GlobalValue" module as "GlobalValue".
+Re-exports all named exports from the "effect/GlobalValue" module as `GlobalValue`.

 **Signature**